Emily Sonnett: 2020

-Sonnett attended her fifth consecutive January training camp that was held in Tampa, Florida, the first lead by Andonovski.
+Sonnett attended her fifth consecutive January training camp that was held in Tampa, Florida, the first led by Andonovski.
 Following the January camp, she was named to the 20-player roster for the 2020 CONCACAF Women's Olympic Qualifying tournament held in late January/early February 2020.
 Sonnett appeared in 4 of the 5 matches during the CONCACAF tournament as right back (switching to left back with substitutions of Kelley O'Hara and Ali Krieger).
 The USWNT qualified for the 2020 Olympics with their win against Mexico and were named champions at the conclusion of the 2020 CONCACAF women's tournament.
 Sonnett was also named to the 23-player roster for the 2020 SheBelieves Cup and played all 90 minutes in the match against Spain at left back, aiding the USWNT to ultimately capture the tournament title on March 11, 2020.

 Due to the COVID-19 pandemic, the USSF cancelled the USWNT's April international friendlies.
 The USWNT eventually returned to play in November 2020 defeating the Netherlands 2–0 in Breda, Netherlands with Sonnett playing at left back in the final minutes of the match.

 2021–present

 In early January, Sonnett was called up for the annual USWNT camp that was held in Orlando.
 At the conclusion of camp, Sonnett appeared in both international friendlies as a full back against Colombia and registered an assist to Megan Rapinoe's goal during the January 22 match-up.
 In February, she was named as one of the 23 players to represent the United States during the 2021 SheBelieves Cup.
 Sonnett appeared in all three matches during the tournament, starting and putting in the full 90 minutes against Brazil as right back.
 During the final match of the tournament against Argentina, Sonnett was subbed in at the 32 minute mark for O'Hara and played in the right back, left back, and center back positions.
 The USWNT went undefeated during the tournament and secured their fourth SheBelieves Cup championship title with a 6–0 win over Argentina.

-In the 2022 CONCACAF W Championship tournament in Monterrey, Sonnett scored her first career international goal on her 69th cap in a 3-0 semi-final win against Costa Rica.
+In the 2022 CONCACAF W Championship tournament in Monterrey, Sonnett scored her first career international goal on her 69th cap in a 3–0 semi-final win against Costa Rica.

 2020 Olympics

 In late March 2020, the International Olympic Committee (IOC) and the Tokyo Metropolitan Government postponed the 2020 Summer Olympics until the summer of 2021 due to the COVID-19 pandemic.

 In June 2021, Sonnett was named to the 18-player roster by Andonovski for the 2020 Summer Olympics in Tokyo, Japan.
-On July 24, 2021, Sonnett made her Olympic debut in a group stage match against New Zealand, playing the full 90 minutes and resulting in a 6-1 win.
+On July 24, 2021, Sonnett made her Olympic debut in a group stage match against New Zealand, playing the full 90 minutes and resulting in a 6–1 win.
 Sonnett also appeared in the final minutes of the bronze medal match on against Australia as a substitute for Christen Press.
-The USWNT defeated the Matildas 4-3, earning the team's first Olympic bronze medal.
+The USWNT defeated the Matildas 4–3, earning the team's first Olympic bronze medal.